Byron/prodash/README.md

 This crate comes with various cargo features to tailor it to your needs.

 * **progress-tree** _(default)_
-  * Provide a `Progress` and `Root` trait implementation for use with the `line-renderer` and `tui-renderer` backed by `dashmap`.
+  * Provide a `Progress` and `Root` trait implementation for use with the `render-line` and `render-tui` backed by `dashmap`.
   * **progress-tree-log** _(default)_
     * If logging in the `log` crate is initialized, a `log` will be used to output all messages provided to `tree::Item::message(…)` and friends.
 No actual progress is written.
-    * May interfere with `tui-renderer` or `line-renderer`, or any renderer outputting to the console.
+    * May interfere with `render-tui` or `render-line`, or any renderer outputting to the console.
 * **progress-log**
   * A `Progress` implementation which logs messages and progress using the `log` crate
 * **local-time** _(default)_
-  * If set, timestamps in the message pane of the `tui-renderer` will be using the local time, not UTC
+  * If set, timestamps in the message pane of the `render-tui` will be using the local time, not UTC
-  * If set, timestamps of the log messages of the `line-renderer` will be using the local time, not UTC
+  * If set, timestamps of the log messages of the `render-line` will be using the local time, not UTC
-  * Has no effect without the `tui-renderer` or `line-renderer` respectively
+  * Has no effect without the `render-tui` or `render-line` respectively
-* **line-renderer**
+* **render-line**
   * Provide a minimal line-based progress renderer which can be limited to a subset of the progress hierarchy.
-  * It's like the tui-renderer, but with far less dependencies and less visual fidelity - all it needs is to move the cursor a little while drawing characters and block graphics.
+  * It's like the render-tui, but with far less dependencies and less visual fidelity - all it needs is to move the cursor a little while drawing characters and block graphics.
   * Support for [clicolors spec](https://bixense.com/clicolors/) and [no-color spec](https://no-color.org)
   * Supports initial delay that won't affect log messages, showing progress only when needed, automatically.
   * Requires one of these additional feature flags to be set to be functional
     * **one required** _(mutually exclusive)_
-       * **line-renderer-crossterm** - use the _crossterm_ backend, useful for working on windows
+       * **render-line-crossterm** - use the _crossterm_ backend, useful for working on windows
-       * **line-renderer-termion** - use the _termion_ backend, useful for lean unix-only builds
+       * **render-line-termion** - use the _termion_ backend, useful for lean unix-only builds
   * _Optional features_
        * **ctrlc**
           * If set, and the `hide_cursor` line renderer option is set, the cursor will be hidden **and** *SIG_INT* and *SIG_TERM* handlers will be